eclipse-tractusx/item-relationship-service/docs/concept/#322-Provisioning-of-contractAgreementId-for-assets/#322-Provisioning-of-contractAgreementId-for-assets.md

 - parameter value: boolean value
 - parameter default: true
 - parameter description: enables and disables auditing including provisioning of ContractAgreementId inside submodels and shells objects
-- parameter impacts: enables collection of ContractAgreementId in job processing and provides this information in submodelContainers and ShellContainers as well in Tombstone in case policy does not match or other internal error during EDC communication.
+- parameter impacts: enables collection of ContractAgreementId in job processing and provides this information in SubmodelContainers and ShellContainers or policy from CatalogOffer in Tombstone in case of policy mismatch

 ## 1. Case 1: Successful contract negotiation